ARICOMA-D365BC/ACNAVCZ/MD/EN/ac-spa-cat-type-foods.md

 # Foods for Catering Type

-This setting of theprovides definition of course meals served in the dining type broken down by ea-ting a diet and age category with the default by assigning a business running food.
+This setting of theprovides definition of course meals served in the dining type broken down by eating a diet and age category with the default by assigning a business running food.
 Pro the individual types of eating can adjust the order of the sort run courses in forms and reports.